opentelekomcloud-docs/cloud-create/umn/source/components_overview.rst

 This section shows an overview of all components that you can use to design your application.
 Some components are not yet supported but we can add more upon requests.

-.. hint:: If you want to suggest a feature or ask a quick question, please `ask a question in the Open Telekom Cloud Community <https://community.open-telekom-cloud.com/community?id=community_ask_question>`_.
+.. hint:: If you want to suggest a feature or ask a quick question, please `ask a question in the T-Cloud Public Community <https://community.open-telekom-cloud.com/community?id=community_ask_question>`_.
 Choose the forum **Orchestration and Automation** and select topic **Cloud Create** to ask a question.

 Network
 =======

 ======================  ===========================================================================================  ====================  ==============
-Components              Scenarios                                                                                    Open Telekom Cloud    Google Cloud
+Components              Scenarios                                                                                    T-Cloud Public        Google Cloud
 ======================  ===========================================================================================  ====================  ==============
 Public network          :ref:`Connect a compute to a public network <public network>`                                Yes                   Yes
 Public network          Reuse an existing floating IP and assign to a compute                                        Yes                   No